 But Pralognan met its destiny when English climber Matthews reached the top of Vanoise’s highest mountain, the Grande Casse, in 1860 for the first time in history.

 Did you know that Pralognan welcomed the 1992 Winter Olympic Games curling competition held in Albertville?

 True to its tradition, Pralognan is a family-friendly Winter resort.
 Although not as gigantic as neighbouring Courchevel or La Plagne, the ski domain of Pralognan is ideal for those looking for a human-scale resort.

 The village is particularly good for beginners.

 But more advanced skiers can enjoy the powder slopes of Les Glières and Les Pariettes.
-Pralognan also attracts many cross country enthusiasts.
-There are 7 green, 5 blue, 6 red and 4 black runs with 25 km of cross country.
+Pralognan also attracts many cross-country enthusiasts.
+There are seven green, five blue, six red and four black runs with 25 km of cross country.

 How to get to Pralognan-la-Vanoise

 Pralognan-la-Vanoise is easily reached by car thanks to France’s excellent system of motorways and expressways.